Russula xerampelina: Similar species

 More reddish-capped forms could be confused with the sickener (R. emetica), although the latter always has a white stipe and gills; greener-capped species may resemble R. aeruginea.

 Many other species in the genus are similar, e.g. R. graveolens, but most lack the seafood smell.
 Russula olivacea has a more velvety cap.

-Distribution and habitat
+Distribution and ecology

 Russula xerampelina is widely distributed; quite common in northern temperate zones, and often ranging into the Arctic Circle, it also ranges south to Costa Rica.
 In North America, it appears from July to October to the east and October to January in the west.
+Variety tenuicarnosa has been found on sandy soils under pine in Slovakia and northern Italy in Trentino.

 It grows solitary, or in groups with conifers, and seems to have a preference for Douglas fir, or more rarely pine trees or larch.
 It is sometimes found in deciduous woods, such as beech and oak.

-Variety tenuicarnosa has been found on sandy soils under pine in Slovakia and northern Italy in Trentino.
+Adults of the pleasing fungus beetle Tritoma angulata have been recorded from this fungus, but it does not seem to be a regular food source for them.